leroy-merlin-br/garden/CONTRIBUTING.md

 - `feat` New features
 - `fix` Bug fixes
 - `docs` Documentation Changes
-- `lint?` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `lint` Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
 - `refactor` A code change that neither fixes a bug nor adds a feature
 - `test` Adding missing tests
 - `chore` Changes to the build process or auxiliary tools and libraries such as documentation generation